Legion (Marvel Comics): Trauma

 For unknown reasons (perhaps elements of his own psyche working against him), Legion's attempt to erase himself from existence failed.
 When he reappeared, David's mind was again fragmented into many alter, including a malicious new alter, "Lord Trauma."
-Lord Trauma aimed to take over David's mind and body by absorbing all of David's other alter.
+Lord Trauma aimed to take over David's mind and body by absorbing all of David's other alters.
 In a desperate attempt to save himself, David sought out the help of renowned young psychotherapist Hannah Jones to delve into his fractured mind and fight back this dark alter While Jones was ultimately able to help Legion defeat Trauma, she remained trapped in David's psyche (her body in a vegetative coma).
 To thank Jones, Legion placed her psyche into a dream state/alternate reality where she achieved her biggest goals.

 X-Men Dissassembled

 As the X-Men race around the globe to fight the temporal anomalies that have been springing up and to corral the hundreds of Madrox duplicates wreaking havoc, Legion arrives at the X-Mansion, seemingly in control of his powers and psyche.
 While the young X-Men try to ascertain what he wants, elsewhere Jean Grey and Psylocke team up to psychically purge whatever force is controlling the army of Madrox duplicates.
 Finding the prime Madrox imprisoned below the area where the army of duplicates are congregating, he explains that Legion imprisoned him and implanted his numerous alter and powers across the hundreds of duplicates.
 However, with his control broken, Legion goes berserk in the mansion, attacking the young X-Men and ranting about a vision of the future.
 The rest of the X-Men arrive to help but Legion singlehandedly takes on the whole team until he and Jean Grey go head-to-head.
-Legion then explains that he's trying to prevent a vision of the future – the arrival of the Horsemen of Salvation – but just as Legion mentions them, the Horsemen arrive.
+Legion then explains that he is trying to prevent a vision of the future – the arrival of the Horsemen of Salvation – but just as Legion mentions them, the Horsemen arrive.